Conditions of your stay

 We need to be able to contact you while you are studying at the University of Westminster.
 We will need to have your address in the UK, your UK mobile number and an email address that you check regularly.
 It is your responsibility to update this information if any of these details change.
 You can update your contact details at any time.

-You must report any change of address to the Home Office – you can do so by filling in this online form.
+You must report any change of details to the Home Office – you can do so by updating your UKVI account

 Attendance

-As a Student Visa holder, your leave to remain in the UK is dependent on your continued engagement with your course of study.
+As a Student visa holder, your permission to stay is dependent on your continued engagement with your course of study.
 Your attendance at all timetabled classes, lectures and workshops is mandatory.
 The University will monitor your attendance during term time and report back on students who are not attending on a regular basis.
-If you miss your classes without prior agreement from the University then you can be reported to the Home Office.
+If you miss your classes without prior agreement from the University, the Visa Compliance team will contact you to discuss your attendance.
+If you stop attending your classes and do not engage with the Visa Compliance team, you can be reported to the Home Office.
 This would result in the cancellation of your visa and your removal from your course.
 In order to record your attendance, you need to ensure that you touch into every class and lecture with your Student ID card.
-For more details on how your attendance is monitored and recorded please see Student Engagement and Attendance (SEA).
+For more details on how your attendance is monitored and recorded please see Student engagement and attendance (SEA).

 Authorised Absence

 Sometimes temporary absence from your course is unavoidable.
 If you miss a class or lecture due to illness you can log this absence via SEA.
 If you are absent for any other reason during term time, then you must apply for an Authorised Absence.
-To apply for an Authorised Absence you must contact stating the following:
+To apply for an Authorised Absence contact our Library and Student Centre team, or raise an enquiry on Compass, stating the following:

 • The date at which you will cease attending University